letoram/arcan/HACKING.md

 important to get valuable information.
 In this section a few such sources and tactics are listed.

+## Tracy

+Arcan has native optional built-in support for the Tracy tracer.
+Enabling it comes with some caveats (-DENABLE_TRACY=ON).
+First is to expect that it will hold a tcp port (default 8086) open and that any personal data exposed might be accessed this way, which is part of the point.
+Thus is it not intended to run on normal day-to-day production devices.

+Second is that it collides with crash recovery, so regular Lua scripting errors will become stalls.
+If running Arcan as the primary display server, this means that the display will be unusable.
+Be sure to have a second connection path, e.g. ssh or a12 into an afsrv\_terminal.

 ## Watchdog

 When running a low level platform where arcan acts as the display server,